HomegrownMarine/goto/README.md

-Simple navigation app
+#HomeGrown Marine: GoTo Waypoint

-Runs as a module in https://github.com/HomegrownMarine/boat_computer.
-Users can enter in a waypoint, and navigation messages to that point will be inserted into the boat's data stream.
+Simple Navigatio: Enter a waypoint, and RMB navigation messages will be injected into the NMEA network.

+__Runs as a module in https://github.com/HomegrownMarine/boat_computer.__

 ![](https://raw.githubusercontent.com/HomegrownMarine/goto/master/README/simple_example.png)